FooBartn/UnforkedRepo/README.md

 Install-Module Ucs-Puptr

 # Basic Usage Instructions

-b
-1. New-PuptrConfig -Name Test
+1. Create a new Ucs-Puptr configuration file by running:  New-PuptrConfig -Name Test
-2. Edit the file that comes up to match your environment
+2. Edit the newly created configuration file to match your environment.
-3. Invoke-PuptrTest -ConfigName Test
+3. Test the Ucs-Puptr configuration against your environment by running:  Invoke-PuptrTest -ConfigName Test

 To include remediation run: Invoke-PuptrTest -ConfigName Test -Remediate